syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 	<b>NuGet</b>
 		<a href="https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core/">Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core</a>

 * The <b>QtBinariesMac</b> folder is available in the HTML to PDF Converter NuGet package installed location.
 The physical path of this folder should be set to the <i>WebKitPath</i> property of WebKitConverterSettings.
-This is mandatory to set the <i>WebKitPath</i> property with QtBinariesLinux folder, otherwise the converter will throw <b>WebKit assemblies are missing</b> exception.
+This is mandatory to set the <i>WebKitPath</i> property with QtBinariesMac folder, otherwise the converter will throw <b>WebKit assemblies are missing</b> exception.

 ## URL to PDF

 To convert website URL or local HTML file to PDF using WebKit rendering engine, please refer the below code snippet.

+N> Please make sure the OPENSSL assemblies are configured properly for converting HTTPS sites.
+Refer pre-requisites section for more information.

 {% tabs %}